 Through the OSS system, every business entity must acquire a NIB upon registration.
-A NIB serves as a certificate of company registration (TDP), importer identification number (API), and allows customs access for the business entity.
-An NIB is a mandatory requirement for a business entity to obtain a business licence.
+A NIB serves as a certificate of company registration (TDP) and an importer identification number (API), and allows customs access for the business entity.
+A NIB is a mandatory requirement for a business entity to obtain a business licence.

 Commitments imposed must be completed by one or more deadlines, which are determined by the type of the commitment.
 This is further explained in the response to question 11.
 Article 40 of GR 24/2018 provides that the OSS Institution may revoke the IU if the commitments imposed on the holder of an IU or an IKO are not fulfilled.
-Although an IU or an IKO can be obtained by a PMA Company by completing the information required by the OSS system, the IU and IKO are not valid until the post issuance requirements, if any, are fulfilled.
-Once the post-audit commitments have been fulfilled and any relevant licensing fees (in the form of non-tax revenues) have been paid, the evidence of such fulfilment must be submitted to the OSS system, and the OSS system will then automatically be updated to indicate that the IU is effective.
+Although an IU or an IKO can be obtained by a PMA company by completing the information required by the OSS system, the IU and IKO are not valid until the post-issuance requirements, if any, are fulfilled.
+Once the post-licensing commitments have been fulfilled and any relevant licensing fees (in the form of non-tax revenues) have been paid, the evidence of such fulfilment must be submitted to the OSS system, and the OSS system will then automatically be updated to indicate that the IU is effective.
 Some technical ministries also have online licensing systems that have been linked to the OSS system, and once the relevant ministry issues the permit or approval which serves as a post-licensing commitment, the ministry’s online licensing system will notify the OSS system that the commitment has been fulfilled.

 An IU without a commitment requirement will be issued with a statement that it is already effective.

-Although most PMA companies must comply with the mandatory requirement to file and obtain an NIB through the OSS system, BKPM continues to supervise the licensing process of those business entities that are subject to BKPM’s jurisdiction.
-In such cases, the licence application must be conducted online through SPIPISE with the prerequisites listed in article 8 of BKPM Reg 6/2018, after the company obtains the NIB through the OSS system.
-In the event that the application cannot be submitted online, the application can be submitted offline at BKPM’s Central PTSP using the format set out in the attachment of BKPM Regulation No. 6/2018.
+Although most PMA companies must comply with the mandatory requirement to file and obtain a NIB through the OSS system, the BKPM continues to supervise the licensing process of those business entities that are subject to the BKPM’s jurisdiction.
+In such cases, the licence application must be conducted online through the NSWI with the prerequisites listed in article 8 of BKPM Reg 6/2018, after the company obtains the NIB through the OSS system.
+In the event that the application cannot be submitted online, the application can be submitted offline at the BKPM’s Central PTSP using the format set out in the attachment of BKPM Regulation No. 6/2018.

-Owing to the promulgation of GR 24/2018, the licence sets out in the attachment of GR 24/2018 are no longer issued by the BKPM.
-However, if a company has already obtained an IU, a licence of principle, or investment registration number from BKPM during the BKPM regime, such documents continue to be valid and the reference numbers of such documents can be used to register with the OSS system.
+Owing to the promulgation of GR 24/2018, the licences set out in the attachment of GR 24/2018 are no longer issued by the BKPM.
+However, if a company already obtained an IU, a licence of principle or an investment registration number from the BKPM during the BKPM regime, such documents continue to be valid and the reference numbers of such documents can be used to register with the OSS system.

 Back to top